General Management Considerations to Increase the Proportion of Early Calving Heifers and Cows

 Decreasing the calving period has far-reaching implications beyond the cow-calf enterprise.
 Steer progeny born during the first 20 days compared with later-born steers weighed more at weaning; and ultimately produced a heavier carcass, higher marbling score, and greater carcass value.

-Management strategies for increasing the proportion of early calving heifers and cows are discussed in a proceedings paper from Applied Reproductive Strategies in Beef Cattle conference held in Manhattan, KS, in 2017.
+Management strategies for increasing the proportion of early calving heifers and cows are discussed in a proceedings paper from the Nebraska State of Beef conference held in 2018.